- You (or an individual authorized by You) should sign the endorsement

-- Right of Ownership of policy is transferred to assignee
+- Right of ownership of policy is transferred to the assignee

 - Responsibility to pay future premiums is transferred to assignee

-- Right of Servicing is transferred to assignee
+- Right of servicing is transferred to the assignee

-- Conditional assignment: Right of ownership, responsibility to pay future premiums and right of Servicing is as per the terms of assignment.
+- Conditional assignment: Right of ownership, responsibility to pay future premiums and right of servicing is as per the terms of the assignment

 When you assign your policy, it shall automatically cancel the nomination.